TOWARD A NEW, GREEN ECONOMY

 Inequality, climate disruption, war—these are not isolated issues.
 They are all consequences of an economic system that values profits for the few over the well-being of the many.

-Fighting back and winning concessions from this system is vitally important, but we must also build the DNA for a new economic system to take its place.
+Fighting back and winning concessions from this system is vitally important, but we must also build the DNA for a new system to take its place.

 It is time to shift our focus away from incentives and tax breaks for big developers, multinational corporations and the 1%, and instead promote worker-owned cooperative businesses, public/municipal banking, participatory planning, renewable energy jobs, and community-ownership models.
-We can place Portland at the forefront of this critical movement and guarantee a future for all Portlanders.
+We can place Portland at the forefront of this critical movement and guarantee a good future for all Portlanders.

-“Winning concessions from this system is vitally important, but we must also build the dna for a new economic system to take its place.”
+“Winning concessions from this system is vitally important, but we must also build the dna for a new system to take its place.”

 — Julia DeGraw

 Taxpayer funded giveaways to out-of-state corporations and private developers isn’t building an economy for all.
 Instead, we should invest in small business incubation and subsidies to launch worker-owned cooperatives.